Our Services

 Thank you for your application!

 SpaceX sued the Air Force for awarding a sole-source, $11B launch contract to ULA without competitive bidding.
-The lawsuit broke ULA’s monopoly on national security launches and opened the market to commercial competitors, reshaping how the U.S. government buys access to space.
+The lawsuit helped end ULA’s exclusive hold on national security launches and opened the market to commercial competitors.

-San Francisco tried to hold Airbnb liable for unregistered hosts listing on its platform.
-Airbnb challenged the law under Section 230 of the Communications Decency Act.
-The city backed down and amended the ordinance, making it an early test of how far platform immunity extends in the sharing economy.
+San Francisco tried to hold Airbnb liable for providing booking services for unregistered short-term rentals.
+Airbnb challenged the law under Section 230 of the Communications Decency Act, and the city revised the ordinance during the litigation.
+The case became an early test of how far platform immunity extends in the sharing economy.

 UC Berkeley (Doudna) and the Broad Institute (Zhang) fought over who owned the foundational patents for CRISPR gene-editing in human cells.
-The USPTO ruled in Broad’s favor, splitting the patent landscape and shaping who controls and profits from the most consequential biotech tool of the century.
+The USPTO ruled in Broad’s favor, splitting the patent landscape and shaping who controls and profits from the most consequential biotech tool of the century, although a 2025 appellate ruling sent the conception issue back for reconsideration while leaving other parts of the decision intact.

-The SEC sued the largest U.S. crypto exchange, alleging it operated as an unregistered securities exchange and broker.
+The SEC sued the largest U.S. crypto exchange, alleging it operated as an unregistered securities exchange, broker, and clearing agency.
 The case became a proxy war over whether existing securities law can govern digital assets or whether Congress needs to write new rules entirely.

 Users challenged the Treasury Department’s sanctioning of Tornado Cash, an open-source crypto mixing protocol.
-The Fifth Circuit ruled that immutable smart contracts are not “property” OFAC can sanction, setting a foundational precedent for whether governments can ban autonomous code.
+The Fifth Circuit ruled that immutable smart contracts are not “property” OFAC can sanction, setting a foundational precedent for whether governments can sanction autonomous code under existing sanctions law.

 Environmental groups sued the FAA over its approval of SpaceX’s Starship launches from Boca Chica, Texas, citing ecological harm.
-The case tested whether environmental review frameworks can keep pace with rapid-iteration private aerospace programs.
+The case tested whether environmental review frameworks can keep pace with rapid-iteration private aerospace programs, but the court ultimately upheld the FAA’s approval.

 The Times sued OpenAI and Microsoft, alleging that training GPT models on its articles constitutes copyright infringement.
 The highest-profile test of whether large-scale AI training on copyrighted content qualifies as fair use, with existential implications for the generative AI industry.